Maaack/Godot-Game-Template/README.md

 ### Examples

-Changes can be made directly to the contents of the `Examples/` folder.
+Changes can be made directly to the contents of the `examples/` folder.
 Alternatively, the folder can be copied or renamed.
-By default, the project's main scene is `InitAppWithOpening.tscn`, and it links to other scenes in the `Examples/` directory.
+By default, the project's main scene is `InitAppWithOpening.tscn`, and it links to other scenes in the `examples/` directory.
 All the scenes and links can be reasonably safely changed to suit the developer's needs.

 ### Base vs. Extras

-`App/Base/` contains the core features of the package.
-On first use, it's recommended to keep the `App/Extras/` folder.
+`base/` contains the core features of the package.
+On first use, it's recommended to keep the `extras/` folder.
 Features can be added and removed as needed.

-If a developer wants to start minimally, they may use just the `App/Base/` folder, and safely remove the `App/Extras/` folder by following the [minimal](#minimal) instructions.
+If a developer wants to start minimally, they may use just the `base/` folder, and safely remove the `extras/` folder by following the [minimal](#minimal) instructions.

 Compare [features](#features) to decide which approach is best for your project.

 #### Minimal

-If you just want to use just the projects minimum `App/Base/` folder:
+If you just want to use just the projects minimum `base/` folder:

 1. Go to `Project > Project Settings… > General > Application > Run`.
-2. Update `Main Scene` to `res://App/Base/Scenes/InitApp/InitApp.tscn`.
+2. Update `Main Scene` to `res://addons/maaacks_game_template/base/scenes/InitApp/InitApp.tscn`.
 3. Go to `Project > Project Settings… > Autoload`.
-4. Remove autoloads that start with the path `res://App/Extras...`.
+4. Remove autoloads that start with the path `res://addons/maaacks_game_template/extras/*`.
     1.  `ProjectUiSoundController`
     2.  `ProjectLevelLoader`
     3.  `RuntimeLogger`
 5. Close the window.
-7. Delete the `Media/` folder.
-6. Delete the `Examples/` folder.
+6. Delete the extra folders from the plugin:
-8. Delete the `App/Extras/` folder.
+    1.  `res://addons/maaacks_game_template/extras/`
+    2.  `res://addons/maaacks_game_template/examples/`
+7. If using the template version, delete the extra folders from the project's root directory:
+    1.  `res://Media/`
+    2.  `res://Examples/`
-9. Reload the project.
+8. Reload the project.

 Lastly, this `README.md` can both be removed or updated to match your project.

-The remaining instructions will apply the same for either folder you decide to use.
+The remaining instructions will apply roughly the same.

 ### New Project
 These instructions assume starting with the entire contents of the project folder.
+This will be the case when cloning the repo, or starting from the *template* version in the Godot Asset Library.

 1. Update the project’s name.